praveenmunagapati/identityserver/docs/oauth2/oauth2.md

     the application's client ID
 * redirect_uri=CALLBACK_URL

-    The redirect_uri parameter is optional.
-If left out, the users will redirected to the callback URL configured in the OAuth Application settings.
-If provided, the redirect URL's host and port must exactly match the callback URL.
-The redirect URL's path must reference a subdirectory of the callback URL.
+    The redirect_uri parameter is required.
+The redirect URL's host and port must exactly match the callback URL and the redirect URL's path must reference a subdirectory of the callback URL.
+    The redirect_uri *must* start with a scheme indicator (`scheme://`).

 * response_type=code

     specifies that your application is requesting an authorization code grant